SENATE BILL NO. 114

 (2) For the purposes of this section, the following definitions apply:

-(a) "Course of conduct" means two or more acts, including but not limited to acts in which the offender directly, OR indirectly, or through third parties, by any action, method, COMMUNICATION, or physical or electronic devices or means, follows, monitors, observes, surveils, threatens, harasses, OR intimidates, or communicates to or about a person or interferes with a person's property.
+(a) "Course of conduct" means two or more acts, including but not limited to acts in which the offender directly or indirectly, by any action, method, communication, or physical or electronic devices or means, follows, monitors, observes, surveils, threatens, harasses, or intimidates a person or interferes with a person's property.

 (b) "Reasonable person" means a reasonable person under similar circumstances as the victim.
 This is an objective standard.